bacon-mobile/unpossibly-challenge-one/README.md

 August 17, 2016
-bacon.mobile@gmail.com
+by bacon.mobile

-uses CoronaSDK + Lua
+uses Corona SDK + Lua

-(code: main.lua links to _scenes/instruct.lua, calculate.lua and weight.lua)
+code notes: main.lua links to _scenes/instruct.lua, calculate.lua and weight.lua

-_build file is currently for Android
+_build file is currently for Android or you can download Corona SDK and use the simulator for a myriad of devices.

+• NÍ HÂO !!
+Do you like podcasts?
+Visit my friends GrandTheftAural.com